Tokyo DisneySea Guide: The Best DisneySea Rides and How to Plan 1-Day Itinerary

 I had no idea Toy Story was Disney!
 But I love that it is, because this ride had me feeling all the feels!
 It’s mainly an attraction for kids and their parents, so it’s rather meant for little Jan with his parents, but I enjoyed it no less as an adult!

-It’s a 3D shooter ride.
+Toy Story Mania is a 3D shooting attraction featuring familiar Disney characters.
 Once you enter through Woody’s mouth and get through the sometimes incredibly long lines (think 90 minutes of trying not to feel like your next birthday must be just around the corner), it’s quite the workout as you blast your way through the attraction in your little cart.
-Great nostalgy, lots of points from me!
+Great nostalgia, lots of points from me!

-Go here first as this is probably the busiest attraction in the park.
+Go here first, as this is probably the busiest attraction in the park.
 Or buy a Premier Access Pass or, if you have small kids, go first thing in the morning and get Fast Passes for later, because they will want to go again.
-If you want to go yet again you will have to wait in 1h-long lines because being in Japan everything seems to be about equality, so money won't buy you that much!
+If you want to go yet again, you will have to wait in 1-hour-long lines because, being in Japan, everything seems to be about equality, so money won't buy you that much!
 Such a shame!

 Toy Story mania experience in Tokyo DisneySea, picture by Next Level of Travel